ChunbiaoZhu/ACVR2017/README.md

 ## Previous work

-If you were interested in this work, you may want to also check our previous work, [CAIP2017](https://chunbiaozhu.github.io/CAIP2017/), which offers a better performance.
+If you were interested in this work, you may want to also check our previous work, [CAIP2017](https://chunbiaozhu.github.io/CAIP2017/), which offers a whole new idea.

 ## Acknowledgements